Last updated: May 20, 2021

 As an Applitools customer, where should you start your “GDPR journey”?
 If the GDPR applies to your company, we highly recommend conducting internal due diligence to map your specific data collection practices.
 This includes, among other matters, understanding what specific personal data (including, without limitation, sensitive personal data) of individuals protected by the GDPR your company is collecting (e.g. end-users, customers, employees, etc.), from whom the data is collected, where it is being hosted, for what purposes it is being used, with whom it is being disclosed, and whether the personal data is transferred outside of the European Union or European Economic Area.

 And then what?
 Consider what personal data you are sharing with Applitools when using our services and, if required, please request and sign our Data Processing Agreement.

 Where can I learn more about GDPR?
 Additional information is available on the European Commission’s website here (http://ec.europa.eu/justice/data-protection/reform/index_en.htm)

 I have more questions.
 Who should I contact?
 If you have any additional questions about the GDPR you are welcome to contact us at (https://applitools.com/contact)

-Disclaimer: The information in this document may not be construed or used as legal advice about the content, interpretation or application of any law, regulation or regulatory guideline.
-Customers and prospective customers must seek their own legal counsel to understand the applicability of any law or regulation on their processing of personal data.
+Disclaimer: The information in this document may not be construed or used as legal advice about the content, interpretation or application of any law, regulation or regulatory guidelines.
+Customers and prospective customers must contact their own legal counsel to understand the applicability of any law or regulation on their processing of personal data.